-In 2020, the Drinking Water Program issued 1,884 enforcement actions to public water systems for failing to comply with regulations.
+In 2021, the Drinking Water Program issued formal enforcement actions to 2,348 violations.
 An enforcement action can be a notice of violation, a citation, or a compliance order.
 An enforcement action can address one or more violations, and prescribe public notification requirements as necessary, corrective actions and deadlines that the public water system must meet, in order to return to compliance (RTC).

-Figure 22 and 23 show the number of federal and state violations, respectively, that were addressed by an enforcement action.
-Of the 2,393 violations (combined federal and state violations) that occurred in 2020, records show that over 78% were addressed with an enforcement action.
-Most of the unaddressed violations are associated with the state regulated 1,2,3-TCP and the federal regulated Lead and Copper Rule.
+Figures 22 and 23 show the number of federal and state violations, respectively, that were addressed by an enforcement action.
+Of the 3,155 violations (combined federal and state violations) that occurred in 2021, records show that over 74% were addressed with formal enforcement actions.
+The remaining violations were associated with an informal enforcement action, which is considered unaddressed and were mostly state regulated 1,2,3-TCP and the federal regulated Lead and Copper Rule violations.